Swathi-star1306/EXP.NO.9-Simulation-of-Pulse-Code-Modulation/README.md

 9.Simulation of PCM

 # AIM
-To simulate the process of Pulse Code Modulation (PCM) and observe the quantization, encoding, and reconstruction of a sampled analog signal.
+To study and implement 2-channel Time Division Multiplexing (TDM) and Sampling of analog signals, and perform Pulse Code Modulation (PCM) and Demodulation

 # SOFTWARE REQUIRED
 1. Python